viglesiasce/eucadev/README.md

-## Dev/Test environment in a VirtualBox VM
+## Dev/test environment in a VirtualBox VM

-The following method will give you a development environment in a single virtual machine, with all components deployed in it.
+The following method will give you a dev/test environment in a single virtual machine, with all components deployed in it.
 The components will be built from latest source, which can be modified and immediately tested on the VM.
 The source will